cqua/animal-village/readme.md

 - Dragonfly, spawns in forest during day
 - Firefly, spawns in forest at night
 - Grasshopper, spawns in forest during day
-- Isopod, spawns on the beach
+- Isopod, spawns on the waterfront
 - Spider, spawns on trees